ehvsn-team/Idle-Node/README.md

 + Internet Connection.
 + Python Interpreter version 3.6+.
 + Dependencies
 	* Dependencies can be installed automatically in the program.
-(Needs Internet Connection)

 ## Installing & Running
 ------------------------
 1.Questions?
 Feature requests?
 Bugs?

-      -Just contact us and we'll respond as soon as possible.
+      - Just contact us and we'll respond as soon as possible.
-      -You can also create a merge request on https://github.com/Idle-Node.git
+      - You can also create a merge request on https://github.com/Idle-Node.git